Blockchains have championed the crypto market for long. With the powerful Hashgraph now open for public, will the tables turn?

+If you wonder, will Hashgraph replace Blockchain?
+Keep reading this blog.
 Blockchain changed the concept of using the internet as a means of finance completely.
 It sure seems intricate initially but gets interesting once you start learning about it.

 Blockchains consists of blocks of data.
 It’s a public ledger of information where each time a new transaction is added, the copies of the ledger are simultaneously updated.
 It’s a decentralized system with no authoritative body that governs it.
 The Blockchain is a total democratized system with no transaction cost (except infrastructure cost).
 It’s managed by peer-to-peer networks.
 Bitcoin, one of the most noted cryptocurrencies in the whole world, plunged the Blockchain technology into mind-boggling heights.

 The humongous technology is used to create a variety of apps which include social media, e-wallets, educational, gaming, e-commerce, etc. One such popular app is the Luno app which is used to trade in Bitcoins and Ethereums.

 The Blockchain can even stockpile legal documents like degrees and certificates of education, marriages, birth, etc. Many like to call it the ‘World Wide Ledger’.